 IPOS’ In-house Search and Examination Capabilities

-IPOS is fast developing its very own search and examination (S&E) capabilities in key technological areas for the benefits of companies filing patents in Singapore.
+IPOS is fast developing its very own search and examination (S&E) capabilities in key technological areas for the benefit of companies filing patents in Singapore.

 Singapore’s IP Hub Master Plan